Generative Bayesian Optimization: Generative Models as Acquisition Functions: Theoretical analysis

 \paragraph{Regularity assumptions.} We make a few mild regularity assumptions about the problem setting and the model.
-Firstly, for the analysis, we assume that both the models $\model_\parameters$ lie in a reproducing kernel Hilbert space (RKHS) $\Hspace_\kernel$ shared with the true log density $\model_*$, which is such that $p_\utility^*(\location) = \exp \model_*(\location)$.
-The domain $\domain$ is assumed to be a compact metric space with main results specialized for the finite discrete setting, i.e., $\card{\domain} < \infty$.
-The model $\proposal_\parameters(\location)$ is continuously twice differentiable with respect to the parameters $\parameters\in\paramspace$ with bounded second-order derivatives.
+Firstly, for the analysis, we assume that the models $\model_\parameters$ lie in a reproducing kernel Hilbert space (RKHS) $\Hspace_\kernel$ shared with the true log density $\model_*$, which is such that $p_\utility^*(\location) = \exp \model_*(\location)$.
+This assumption does not impose that the proposals are kernel models, but simply that they lie in Hilbert space of functions with well defined point evaluations.
+The domain $\domain$ is assumed to be a compact metric space, with main results specialized for the finite discrete setting, i.e., $\card{\domain} < \infty$.
 The individual losses $\loss: \R \times \R \to \R$ are strictly convex and twice differentiable w.r.t. their first argument.
-In addition, we assume that, at the target $\model_*$ the individual loss $\loss(\observer_i(\model_*), \mlabel_i)$ is conditionally sub-Gaussian \citep{Boucheron2013, Chowdhury2017} w.r.t. the data-generating process, basically meaning that the probability distribution of each loss has zero mean and light tails.
-We also assume that the regularizer $\regfun_\nobs:\qfamily\to[0,\infty)$ is strongly convex and twice differentiable.
-We defer the formal assumptions and their discussion to the appendix.
+We also assume that the regularizer $\regfun_\nobs$ is strongly convex and twice differentiable.
+The rest of our assumptions and proofs are presented and discussed in more detail in \autoref{sec:analysis}.